Early childhood special education/autism: Online master’s degree

-Master of education in learning, teaching and curriculum with an emphasis in early childhood education (M Ed)
+Master of education in special education with an emphasis in early childhood special education and autism (M Ed)

 Requirements for current students

 The following information applies to you if you are currently enrolled in this degree program.
 Current students should check this website for updates regularly — at least once a semester.

 Once you are enrolled, complete your Program of Study (M-1) form.
 Complete and submit this form before the end of your second semester in the program.

 You will take your comprehensive exams, or comps, either the semester you plan to graduate or the prior semester.
 Contact your adviser to sign up for comps.

 If you are not otherwise enrolled in classes in the semester in which you intend to take comps, you can enroll in MISC 8999 Graduate Examination.